+In April, Travis’s boss warned him he had “funding issues” and likely wouldn’t be able to extend his post doc beyond the current contract, which ends on July 31st, 2015.
+At the time, there was the possibility that some last minute funding would come through and allow him to remain in the lab for a second year, but it didn’t pan out.
 In May, Travis officially lost his job here in Switzerland.
-In April, his boss warned him he had “funding issues” and likely wouldn’t be able to extend his post doc beyond the current contract, which ends on July 31st, 2015.
-At the time, there was the possibility that some last minute funding would come through and allow him to remain in the lab for a second year, but it didn’t pan out.

 Obviously!
 And we’d also buy a lotto ticket since with hindsight, we’d know the winning numbers.